AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/localization/translation-rules.md

 1. Navigate to **Tools** -&gt; **General**.
 1. Tap or click **Translation Configuration**.

-The **Translation Configuration** UI, there are a number of options available for your translation rules.
+In the **Translation Configuration** UI, there are a number of options available for your translation rules.
 Here we will highlight the most necessary and typical steps needed for a basic headless localization configuration.

 1. Tap or click **Add Context**, which allows you to add a path.
 This is the path of the content that will be affected by the rule.
 ![Add context](assets/add-translation-context.png)